marithetland/ONTmompS/README.md

 **Cite**

-If you use this tool, please cite: Hetland MAK and Soma MA et al. ONTmompS (version 2.2.0). https://github.com/marithetland/ONTmompS
+If you use this tool, please cite: Krøvel AV, Hetland MAK, Bernhoff E, et al. Long-read sequencing for reliably calling the _mompS_ allele in _Legionella pneumophila_ sequence-based typing.
+Frontiers in Cellular and Infection Microbiology.
+2023; 13:517.

 ## Output